Sentence: How good and pleasant a thing it is when God's people live together in unity (Psalm 133:1)

 The psalmist praises the law.
 His desire to keep the law is heartfelt.
 I think the psalmist would have approved of what Paul wrote in the epistle today!

 In continuity with earlier chapters in Romans, Paul loosens focus on the Law of God given through Moses from its details to its principles.
 In a subtle piece of writing he manages to move from the payment of taxes and giving of honour to those who deserve it (13:7) to guidance about debt ('Owe no one anything') to love for one another (13:8).
 In highlighting love for one another he is able to announce, 'the one who loves another has fulfilled the law' (8b).
-He then takes the commandments among the ten commandments associated with social relationships and sums them up, in agreement with Leviticus 19:18, and with Jesus, as 'Love your neighbour as yourself' (9b).
+He then takes the commandments among the ten commandments associated with social relationships and sums them up, following Leviticus 19:18, and Jesus himself, as 'Love your neighbour as yourself' (9b).

-To be clear, this does not mean that we might find occasions when it is loving to (say) steal from our neighbours.
-'Love does no wrong to a neighbour' (10).
+To be clear, this does not mean that we might develop some convoluted reasoning which justifies (say) stealing from our neighbours as a loving action: 'Love does no wrong to a neighbour' (10).

 The succeeding verses then make the point that while we are free in Christ we are to live not only as those who love one another but as those who live in the light.
 The day of reckoning is coming so we should live as we will live the day after that, in the full glare of God's presence.

-Only Matthew's gospel uses the Greek word for 'church,' ekklesia, and all the occurrences are in 16:18, this passage and the next verse, 18:21!
-An obvious inference to draw is that Matthew wrote this report of Jesus' teaching (remember, originally it was in Aramaic, not in Greek) with needs of the church his day in mind.
+Only Matthew's gospel uses the Greek word for 'church,' ekklesia, and all the occurrences are in 16:18, today's passage and the next verse, 18:21!
+An obvious inference to draw is that Matthew wrote this report of Jesus' teaching (remember, originally his teaching was in Aramaic, not in Greek) with needs of the church his day in mind.

 However it might not be the best sermon to preach this Sunday if we were to outline this process because talk about how it might be implemented in the life of your congregation might raise more questions than you would like to answer at morning tea afterwards.
 Who do you have in mind, O preacher, who needs dealing with?